 Who or What is PhUSE?

 PhUSE stands for Pharmaceutical Users Software Exchange.
-It is an independent and non-profit organisation created by volunteers who work in the pharmaceutical industry.
+It is an independent membership society and non-profit organisation, created by volunteers who work in the pharmaceutical industry.
 PhUSE has the support of most major pharmaceutical companies in Europe.
-There is a Board of Directors supporting the organisation as a whole and several sub committees responsible for separate items, E.g. one sub-committee is organising the annual conference.
+There is a Board of Directors supporting the organisation as a whole and several sub committees responsible for separate items, e.g. one sub-committee organises the Annual Conference.

 How Much Does it Cost?

 Subscriptions are set at £60 per member.
 Follow this link for more details.

 There is a reduction on the price of the Annual Conference and Computational Science Symposiums if members register within the Early Bird period.
 Every three months a published newsletter (PhUSE News) is available to members.
 Full access to online resources including the PhUSE Wiki, Conference presentations and videos and regular webinars.
 View the full list of Member benefits here.

 How Do I Join?

 You can either join through the PhUSE website or via post / fax.
 Follow this link for more details.

 Tell Me More about the Single Day Events!